Search

 Chat

-Speaking to I LOVE MCR, she said: “When people come to Volition they initially sign up to a ten-week employability course which is delivered by our tutor from Manchester College.
+She said: “When people come to Volition they initially sign up for a ten-week employability course which is delivered by our tutor from Manchester College.

 “I teach the beekeeping and we run weekly sessions learning everything from housing a colony, to how to jar and sell the honey.”

-If bee keeping isn’t for you Volition also offers the chance to get involved with photography, art, gardening and Cathedral welcoming.
+If beekeeping isn’t for you Volition also offers the chance to get involved with photography, art, gardening and Cathedral welcoming.

-Catherine knows the benefits of bee keeping first hand.
 She said: “I initially got into beekeeping when my son and I were looking for a new hobby.
 We tried gardening at an allotment, and we met a beekeeper and attended a training session and that’s how the obsession started.

-“We both absolutely loved it.
+“We both loved it.

-“It’s such a great hobby and one I can recommend to everyone.
+It’s such a great hobby and one I can recommend to everyone.

-“We’ve kept bees for 8 years now and have completed a lot of training which I want to pass onto others.
+We’ve kept bees for eight years now and have completed a lot of training which I want to pass on to others.

-“I saw the bee keeping vacancy advertised at the Cathedral and thought, wow, that would be a fantastic opportunity.
+“I saw the beekeeping vacancy advertised at the Cathedral and thought, wow, that would be a fantastic opportunity.
 I didn’t think I’d get it but at the very least I thought I’d get a nice tour of the Cathedral.”

-But Catherine scooped the job, and the rest as they say, is history.
+But Catherine scooped the job, and the rest, as they say, is history.

 Catherine said the joys of the job are not only in the bees, but the amazing people she works with at Volition.